Refined universality for critical KCM: upper bounds: Preliminaries

 \subsection{Directions}

 Throughout this work we fix a critical update family $\cU$ with difficulty $\a$.
 We call a direction $u\in S^1$ \emph{rational} if $u\bbR\cap\bbZ^2\neq\{0\}$.
-By \cref{def:alpha} there exists an open semicircle with rational midpoint $u_0$ such that all directions in the semicircle have difficulty at most $ \a$.
+It follows from \cref{def:stable} that isolated and semi-isolated stable directions are rational \cite{Bollobas15}*{Theorem 1.10}.
+Therefore, by \cref{def:alpha} there exists an open semicircle with rational midpoint $u_0$ such that all directions in the semicircle have difficulty at most $ \a$.
 We may assume without loss of generality that the direction $u_0+\pi/2$ is hard unless $\cU$ is isotropic.
 It is not difficult to show (see e.g.\ \cite{Bollobas15}*{Lemma 5.3}) that one can find a nonempty set $\cS'$ of rational directions such that: \begin{itemize} \item all isolated and semi-isolated stable directions are in $\cS'$; \item $u_0\in\cS'$; \item for every two consecutive directions $u,v$ in $\cS'$ either there exists a rule $X\in\cU$ such that $X\subset\Hb_{u}\cap\Hb_v$ or all directions between $u$ and $v$ are stable. \end{itemize} We further consider the set $\hS=\cS'+\{0,\pi/2,\pi,3\pi/2\}$ obtained by making $\cS'$ invariant by rotation by $\pi/2$.
 It is not hard to verify that the three conditions above remain valid when we add directions, so they are still valid for $\hat \cS$ instead of $\cS'$.
-We will refer to the elements of $\hS$ as \emph{quasi-stable directions} or simply \emph{directions}, as they are the only ones of interest to us.
+We refer to the elements of $\hS$ as \emph{quasi-stable directions} or simply \emph{directions}, as they are the only ones of interest to us.
 We label the elements of $\hS=(u_i)_{i\in[4k]}$ clockwise and consider their indices modulo $4k$ (we write $[n]$ for $\{0,\dots,n-1\}$), so that $u_{i+2k}=-u_{i}$ (the inverse being taken in $\bbR^2$ and not w.r.t.\ the angle) is perpendicular to $u_{i+k}$.
 In figures we take $\hS=\frac\pi4(\bbZ/8\bbZ)$ and $u_0=(-1,0)$.
 Further observe that if all $U\in\cU$ are contained in the axes of $\bbZ^2$, then we may set $\hS=\frac\pi2(\bbZ/4\bbZ)$.